webpack/webpack.js.org/src/content/contribute/writing-a-scaffold.md

 };
 ```

-We've now abstracted some part of the code that's probably going to be really big.
+We've now abstracted that part of the code that's probably going to be really big.
 Let's go ahead and add another question, like asking for an entry point.

 ```js
 const Generator = require('yeoman-generator');